Developer Extell Secures Vacant Park Avenue Parcels in Massive $520M Transaction

-Midtown Manhattan's luxury development sector is seeing a monumental capital injection, highlighted by Extell's recent $500 million acquisition of a prime Park Avenue development site.
+Midtown Manhattan's commercial real estate sector is seeing a monumental capital injection, highlighted by Extell Development's $520 million acquisition of a block-long Park Avenue construction site.
+The all-in price comprises $500 million for the land — purchased from Swedish investor Corem Property Group AB (417 Park Ave.) and German asset manager DWS (405 Park Ave.) — plus an additional $20 million for air rights acquired from Central Synagogue.
 The nine-figure transaction underscores the sustained appetite among top-tier developers to secure well-located vacant land in New York City, even amid a period of macroeconomic fluctuations and shifting capital markets.

 Key Details